camisbored/CamsUEFI/README.md

 I've included a build script and a run script.
 All that should be needed to build is gcc and having the gnu-efi library in your include folder (or modify script/path).
 To run, you will need to have qemu working.
 If working from a CLI only environment, you can add the -nographics option to the build script, which will work but remove any graphical capabilities.
+The OVMF.fd file is a required driver for QEMU to work with UEFI properly.

 To boot from this on your machine, one level into the image folder you can copy the entire efi folder to a flash drive.
 This means that from a FAT32 usb, you would have the following path and file contained: /efi/boot/BOOTX64.efi